orb-lang/helm/doc/md/helm/painter.md

    return colwrite(icon_map[category]("", ts(value)))
 end
 ```

-## Paint:inBox(rainbuf, box)
+## Paint:inBox\(rainbuf, box\)

-Paints inside a bounding box.
+Paints inside a bounding box\.
 Will paint a mere string, albeit making
-incorrect assumptions about width in the presence of escape codes or wchars.
+incorrect assumptions about width in the presence of escape codes or wchars\.

 Intended for a rainbuf, where it will exhibit intelligence appropriate to the
-occasion.
+occasion\.

-Supporting a box as an indexed array for now, we can detect keys vs. indices
+Supporting a box as an indexed array for now, we can detect keys vs\. indices
-if the former turns out to be cleaner.
+if the former turns out to be cleaner\.
 Indexes give a cleaner literal syntax,
-which helps for now.
+which helps for now\.

 ```lua
 function Paint.inBox(painter, rainbuf, box)